JWT Authentication Tutorial

 - Access token is signed and contains user identity (e.g. user id) and authorization claims.

-Before we get to the details of the implementation, let's look the sample request to protected API resource.
+Before diving into the implementation details, let's look at a sample request to a protected API resource.

 Signed request to protected API resource

-The following pattern is used for access tokens: <header-name> Bearer <access_token>
+The pattern for access tokens is: <header-name>: Bearer <access_token>

 .